 How do you understand the issues now?

-I presented at a conference in Madrid in 2018, and presented in New York the year before (2017).
-My presentation in Madrid after the programme was much more profound.
+I presented at a conference in Madrid in 2018 and presented in New York the year before (2017).
+My presentation in Madrid after the program was much more profound.
 Alienated some people but a stronger swell of support.
 A big milestone.
 Being powerful, not caring about bringing people on the journey.

 What have you learned?